ainzzorl/goodcode/_articles/error-prone-test-helper.md

 ## Observations

 - Unit tests usually interact with the public interface of the code under test, but here the test interacts with the code under test in a very indirect way - it only supplies it to the helper class, which also sends it through more levels of indirection.
-- The interface of the test helper is very instructive and reusable; its implementation - not so much.

 ## Related